Optional Practical Training

 5.)
 Photocopies of the following:

 - Your current SEVIS I-20 Form and ALL previous I-20s that have been issued to you.You must inform the Davis International Center if you are missing any of your previous I-20s issued by Princeton.
 If you were an F-1 student at another U.S. institution prior to starting your program at Princeton, but you don't have your old I-20s, you should write a letter stating that you did not keep the old I-20s.

 - Your passport identification page(s) with the passport expiration date.

 - Your most recent F-1 visa stamp (except Canadians who are exempt from visa requirements)

 6.)
-Bank check, money order or personal check (from a U.S. bank and your name and address must be pre-printed on it) in the amount of $380.00.
-Make check or money order payable to U.S. Citizenship and Immigration Services.
+Bank check, money order or personal check (from a U.S. bank and your name and address must be pre-printed on it) in the amount of $410.00.
+Make check or money order payable to U.S. Department of Homeland Security.
+See sample check.

 7.)
-Two (2) U.S. passport-style photographs taken within 30 days of your application.
+Two (2) U.S. 2x2 passport-style photos taken within 30 days of your application.
 You must write your name and your I-94 number on the back of each photo LIGHTLY, in pen.
-You may refer to the US Department of State website for acceptable photo criteria.
-Photos may be obtained on campus at: U-Store, 36 University Place OR TigerCard Office, New South Building, A floor.
+You may refer to the U.S. Department of State website for acceptable photo criteria.
+Photos may be obtained in TigerCard Office (New South Building, A floor).
+If you are wearing eyeglasses, we recommend that you take them off before taking a photo.

 8.)
 A copy of your previous Employment Authorization Document (EAD), if any.
 If you previously engaged in OPT, you will need to submit a photocopy of your previous EAD card(s) - front and back.
 If you no longer have the card, submit a letter stating that you no longer have it.

-Once you have compiled and completed all of the appropriate forms, drop them off at the Davis International Center, 87 Prospect Avenue.
+Once you have compiled and completed all of the appropriate forms, drop them off at the Davis International Center.